muenalan/btest/README.md

 Print summary of the testlog, using the [TAP](https://testanything.org/) protocol.

 ## bt_summary
-Print summary of the testlog.
+Bash automatically calls this function on exit of the script (via bt_finish exit trap).
+Prints summary of the testlog.
 According to *$BT_PROTOCOL*, the protocol is selected.

 Note: Will flush the testlog.